dsweber2/Optimal-Transport-Information-Geometry/index.md

 # Course Outline

 We are doing a reading course on optimal transport in the context of graphs and its ties with information geometry.
 A list of possible papers can be found [here.](https://www.math.ucdavis.edu/~saito/data/acha.read.s19/) What follows are a list of relevant papers beyond these.
 When it is your week to present, please add any relevant papers to the list.
+To add your references, [edit here](https://github.com/dsweber2/optimalTransportInfoGeo/edit/master/index.md).

 ### Meeting time: Fridays at 1:30pm, 2240 MSB